SalesforceLabs/pop/docs/index.md

 ![POP Logo](img/pop-logo_320px.png "POP")

-# Instructions

-## Overview
+# Overview
 In POP, programs are organized lists of outreaches where agents can follow an easy to use script when making an outreach to a contact.
 Once finished, the agent can record awareness, comments, statuses, and sentiment and then automatically retrieve the next contact to make an outreach to.

+# Installation

+## Latest Release

+Coming Soon!

+# Instructions

 ## Setup

 ### Configuration

 1. To make adding contacts to a program easier, a list view and record action is available for Contacts.
+You will need to add these actions to list view or a contact's record page.

 ### Assign Permissions